Larry Flynt, founder of Hustler magazine, dies at 78 - KION546

 Flynt ended up filing a legal motion with the American Civil Liberties Union requesting to stop Franklin’s execution, telling CNN that he was against the death penalty.
 “The government has no business at all being in the business of killing people,” he said.

+Flynt became an outspoken supporter of First Amendment rights and won his most significant legal battle at the US Supreme Court in 1988 after televangelist the Rev. Jerry Falwell brought a libel case.

+“I even took a bullet for the First Amendment,” Flynt said to CNN in 2003, calling himself a civil libertarian.

-Flynt viewed himself as a prominent advocate of First Amendment rights.
-In 2012, he wrote for CNN Opinion, “The best thing the arbiters of decency and good taste can do is to stay out of other people’s lives.
+In 2012, Flynt wrote for CNN Opinion, “The best thing the arbiters of decency and good taste can do is to stay out of other people’s lives.
 The greatest right that any nation can afford its people is the right to be left alone.”

+Flynt lived a difficult life after being shot, but one that was marked by tremendous success, his nephew said.

+“He wanted to be remembered as a person who pushed the boundaries of free speech and that the First Amendment was the cornerstone of democracy,” Flynt Jr. said.

 Flynt launched a brief presidential campaign, running against Ronald Reagan in the 1984 election.
 He later supported Democrats, including endorsing Hillary Clinton’s presidential run.